Ensuring Combat Effectiveness

 - Xerox, NPS Announce Collaboration to Advance Solutions with 3D Printing Research

-- NPS researcher explores 3D printing with extremely viscous materials
+- NPS researcher explores 3D printing of missiles and energetic materials

 - The US Navy’s postgraduate school is taking a stab at metal 3D printing